arianeziehn/CEP2ASP/src/main/resources/README.md

 - (1) 𝑆𝐷𝑆011 (luftdaten_11245, including headers)
 - (2) 𝐷𝐻𝑇22 (luftdaten_11246, including headers)

-Note: This folder only contains small samples of the data.
+Note: This folder only contains small samples of the data, please check [TUBCloud](https://tubcloud.tu-berlin.de/s/myMHrc5Hi6MtSMa) for the large samples used in our experiments.